 Google Quality Rater Guidelines are considered a bellweather (predictor) for future Google ranking algorithm changes.
 They don’t necessarily tell us how the algorithm works today.
 More recently though, in a 2019 white paper titled How Google Fights Disinformation, Google admitted E-A-T is part of their automated ranking algorithm.

 So expertise, authoritativeness, and trust are very important ranking considerations.
 It’s not enough for your content to serve a useful purpose.
 It must also demonstrate evidence of having come from an authoritative (respected, useful, consistent high-quality) source, state verifiable and accurate facts and sources, and it (and you) must exhibit trustworthiness with published privacy guidelines, terms of service, and a reputation for protect visitors and customers from harm and delivering on your promises.

 YMYL is also referenced in the Quality Raters Guidelines (Section 2.3).
 YMYL stands for your money, your life.
 It represents the notion that some content is important enough to warrant extra scrutiny by Google because, if mediocre or bad, it could potentially have a negative impact on a person’s life, income, or happiness.
 Examples include sites offering health, legal and financial advice and even hobby pages that require expertise.

 All that to say, if you own a website that offers consequential advice to your readers, you’re going to be held to a higher standard.

 Putting It All Together

 Google dominates the US search market.
-Its purpose in life is to provide highly relevant and useful search results so it can continue to rake in billions of dollars in ad revenue.
+Its purpose is to provide highly relevant and useful search results so it can “allow people to get things done” while continuing to rake in billions of dollars in ad revenue.

 My Dad was an airline mechanic by the way.
 A very good one.